ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### Primary key {#primary-key}

-A **primary key** is an ordered list of columns used to build the [table's primary index](#primary-index).
+A **primary key** is an ordered list of columns, the values of which uniquely identify rows.
+It is used to build the [table's primary index](#primary-index).
 It is provided by the {{ ydb-short-name }} user during [table creation](../yql/reference/syntax/create_table.md) and dramatically impacts the performance of workloads interacting with that table.

 The guidelines on choosing primary keys are provided in [{#T}](../dev/primary-key/index.md).

 #### Primary index {#primary-index}

 A **primary index** or **primary key index** is the main data structure used to locate rows in a table.
 It is built based on the chosen [primary key](#primary-key) and determines the physical order of rows in a table; thus, each table can have only one primary index.
+The primary index is unique.

 #### Secondary index {#secondary-index}

 A **secondary index** is an additional data structure used to locate rows in a table, typically when it can't be done efficiently using the [primary index](#primary-index).
 Unlike the primary index, secondary indexes are managed independently from the main table data.
 Thus, a table might have multiple secondary indexes for different use cases. {{ ydb-short-name }}'s capabilities in terms of secondary indexes are covered in a separate article [{#T}](secondary_indexes.md).
+Secondary indexes can be either unique or non-unique.

 #### Column family {#column-family}